waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### C. Navigation & Traversal Rules
 - 'No Will to Fight' Mechanic: A fainted Pokémon cannot be switched into battle.
 - Silph Co.
 Blackout: Losing in Silph Co. *does* cause a blackout and returns you to the last used Pokémon Center.
 - `reachable` Flag is Global: The `reachable` flag for warps and map sprites is a global check for the entire map, NOT a local check based on the player's current isolated segment.
-My `pathfinder` tool's inability to find a path between two 'reachable' warps confirms this.
 - Saffron City Navigation: The city's layout is segmented.
 Using FLY is the most efficient method for traveling between distant points.
-- Dynamic Gates (Silph Co.
-5F): The southern gates on 5F open and close based on the player's X-coordinate in the northern corridor (Y=2).
-- Spinner Tiles: Force movement in a specific direction.
-Encountered in Rocket Hideout.
 - Invisible Walls: Impassable walls that are not visually represented.
 Discovered on Silph Co.
 9F at (12, 2).

 ### D. General Mechanics